AdobeDocs/experience-platform.en/help/sources/sources-sdk/streaming/streaming-template-ui.md

 *Workflows for the remaining steps of creating a dataflow are modularized.
 If there are any specific call-outs you want to make regarding your source, please see the additional resources section below.*

-By following this tutorial, you have established a connection to your *YOURSOURCE* account.
+By following this tutorial, you hcave established a connection to your *YOURSOURCE* account.
 You can now continue on to the next tutorial and [configure a dataflow to bring data into Platform](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/dataflow/crm.html).

 ## Additional resources